 - Sales system performance: If it ain’t broke don’t fix it?
 Incorrect.
 It may be broken, but even if it’s not, let’s optimize it.
 A full audit of your current CRM or other sales management platform will likely expose some holes or defunct processes that may need a little tweaking or perhaps even a full rebuild.
 This is key for establishing a healthy and synergistic sales-marketing ecosystem.
 According to HubSpot, 40% of marketers say proving the ROI of marketing is their top marketing challenge.
 Marketing should have eyes on the sales lifecycle so they can both quantify and boost marketing ROI.

-- Adoption of technology: Outside of your CRM there may be other valuable sources of technology that you likely haven’t had the time or resources to investigate and integrate.
+- Adoption of technology: There are likely valuable sources of technology that you haven’t had the time or resources to investigate and integrate.
 As the demand to measure the cohesiveness of sales and marketing increases, there has been an explosion of analytical tools and applications on the market worth investing in.
+For starters, considering how big of an investment a CRM can be, I highly recommend a data management solution like Insycle to automate data cleansing and maintenance.

 - Sales Training: Is your sales team even using the aforementioned CRM or sales technology?
 Are they focused on the buyer’s journey?
 If not, let’s get them on board and continue to reinforce their training.
 A simple solution to avoiding costly and time consuming scheduled training is to provide learning resources like training videos or on-demand webinars that can be easily accessed.
 Keep in mind, the best sales enablement programs track and enforce whether resources are being used across the sales organization.
 Most importantly, they optimize future sales enablement efforts based on what is or is not utilized.